wyvianvalenca/PetAdoption/README.md

 - Adopters can list all Shelters
 - Adopters can list all Events

+### 25-07-19
+- Adopters can list all pets
+- Adopters can filter pets

 # Features

 ## Adopters:
 - Create & Update Profile
 - List Events